Health effects of alcohol: Alcohol misuse prevention programs of the World Health Organization

-The promotion and success of the SAFER initiative is based on three key principles to implement, to monitor, and to protect.

 Recommended maximum intake

-Binge drinking is becoming a major problem in the UK.
-Advice on weekly consumption is avoided in United Kingdom.
+Binge drinking has been a significant issue in the United Kingdom.
+Advice on weekly consumption levels is often avoided in the UK.
+Official advice from the National Health Service is that for all genders, regularly drinking more than 14 units of alcohol a week "risks damaging your health".

 Since 1995, the UK government has advised that regular consumption of three to four units (one unit equates to 10 mL of pure ethanol) a day for men and or two to three units for women, would not pose significant health risks.
 However, consistently drinking more than four units a day (for men) and three units (women) is not advisable.

 Previously (from 1992 until 1995), the advice was that men should drink no more than 21 units per week, and women no more than 14.
 (The difference between the sexes was due to the typically lower weight and water-to-body-mass ratio of women.)
 This was changed because a government study showed that many people were in effect "saving up" their units and using them at the end of the week, a phenomenon referred to as binge drinking.
 The Times reported in October 2007 that these limits had been "plucked out of the air" and had no scientific basis.